robertchase/ergaleia/doc/config.md

 code, and are not manipulated in order to configure the operation of the program.

+*A **config file** is used to configure the operation of the program.*
+The default name for a `config file` is `config`, which is the name of a text file in the current working directory (See Note 2 below).

 User settings
 in a config file
 are `key=value` pairs, one per line.